 An employee who has unnecessary access can use those rights for malicious purposes.
 Many security breaches occur due to disgruntled employees trying to cause damage.
 If these employees have accumulated excess privileges over time, they may be able to cause damage to areas outside their immediate area making it take longer to discover the culprit.

-If an employee’s account become compromised, limiting the damage done by the attacker is paramount.
-Any time an account has excess rights, those become property of whomever has taken control of the account.
-Even in the absence of an account compromise, privilege creep makes it more likely that an employee could mistakenly cause problems in an area they never should have had the rights to in the first place.
+If an employee’s account becomes compromised, limiting the damage done by the attacker is paramount.
+Anytime an account has excess rights, those become property of whoever has taken control of the account.
+Even in the absence of an account compromise, privilege creep makes it more likely that an employee could mistakenly cause problems in an area they should never have had the rights to in the first place.

 The key to correcting privilege creep is conducting periodic access reviews.
 Perform audits of existing permissions.
 Access reviews are the only way to ensure that someone has only what they need and that the principle of least privilege is being adhered to.

 Access review audits should be ongoing, with a rotation through each of your company’s departments.
 Every employee from top to bottom should have their account permissions reviewed at least twice each year.
 Existing permissions must be scrutinized and justified during these review audits.
 You should revoke excessive permissions and document how they may have been granted.

 Employee Change Processes

 If your company doesn’t have a formal employee change process that includes communication of employee changes to the IT Department, then you need to change that.
 All too often I’ve worked at places where IT doesn’t get notified of an employee change.
 While it’s convenient to blame the Human Resources department for such lapses, I’ve never seen a major security breach blamed on HR in the media.
 It always comes back to the IT Department.